Introduction

 Education settings play a key role in protecting children in care.
 Although settings should have a designated teacher/lead for looked after children, it is everyone’s responsibility to make sure that children who are looked after are safeguarded.

-• Be aware of signs of abuse and neglect.
+- Be aware of signs of abuse, neglect and exploitation.

-• Listen to the child’s ‘voice’ (verbal, behavioural or otherwise) and act upon it.
+- Listen to/notice the child’s ‘voice’ (verbal, behavioural or otherwise) and act upon it.
 Remember, just because they are in care doesn’t mean they can’t still be abused.

 Take action and keep taking action until you know children and young people are safe.